 Comment 2 Subject: Bicycle facilities Response The DEIR should consider the addition of bicycle facilities as an additional means of reducing ADT.
-The Airport Authority will consider bicycle facilities as part of the Employee Transit Incentive Program under the Airport Transit Plan. their primary commopportunities to end employees, by pote conveniently conne along North Harbor nificant number of airport employees ride bicycles as ute mode to the airport.
-The DEIR should consider courage bicycling as a commute mode for airport entially providing bike lanes that safely and ct to nearby bicycle facilities, such as the bike path Drive.
-In addition, shower facilities should be yees that bike to work.
+The Airport Authority will consider bicycle facilities as part of the Employee Transit Incentive Program under the Airport Transit Plan.
+It is likely that a significant number of airport employees ride bicycles as their primary commute mode to the airport.
+The DEIR should consider opportunities to encourage bicycling as a commute mode for airport employees, by potentially providing bike lanes that safely and conveniently connect to nearby bicycle facilities, such as the bike path along North Harbor Drive.
+In addition, shower facilities should be provided for employees that bike to work.
 See response to General Comment #9.